 So this is the memory… Was that why he killed Charlie, over a secret?
 What was he going to do with Jessica?

 Under the command of Bellatrix and her gang called the Nortorious Thirteen, Severus followed with the throng of armoured Death Eaters.
 They poured into the Ministry of Magic and into every department.

 The Aurors guarding the Ministry were dead, their bodies transfigured into various objects and thrown aside.
 Those lucky enough to be spared were hoodwinked.
 This had been done in a synchronised attack striking all the on duty Aurors at three in the morning.
 One day before, almost all the senior Auror's Floo connections were diverted away from the Ministry.
-Then they were killed by the Notorious Thirteen.
+They were then killed by the Notorious Thirteen.
 Those under the command of the Thirteen then Polyjuiced into the Aurors and infiltrated the Ministry.

 The screams started as they entered the departments.
 Curses bounced off the walls and the whole place lit up brightly.
 Papers and memos rained over their heads.
 Desks, chairs and doors splintered and hurled into the air.

 "Don't kill me," the employees yelled.

 Smoke and flames filtered through every corner.
 Witches screamed as Death Eaters had their way with them.
 Others were tortured before being shackled.

 The Dark Lord walked amongst them.

 "Join me or die," he hissed, his snake-like eyes red like the blood smearing the atrium walls.

 The Dark Lord stepped over the bodies of Scrimgeour, MacCloud, and the Head of Law Enforcement, Cornelius Fudge.
 He had killed them all himself in front of the crowd of frightened workers.
 Umbridge's head was next to the Minister, though her own body was nowhere to be found.

-"Join me and your lives and your families will be spared."
+"Join me and your lives and families will be spared."